Scripters-Collective/.github/profile/README.md

 ## 📜 License

 Unless otherwise specified, all projects in this organization are released under the MIT License.
 Individual repositories may specify different licenses - always check the LICENSE file in each repo.

-## 🌟 Contributing

-We welcome contributions!
-Whether you're fixing a bug, improving documentation, or adding a new tool, your help makes this collective better for everyone.
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) before submitting your first contribution.

 ---